Breaks and movement for productivity: the science-backed framework

 Environmental design: Remote work makes movement feel awkward because you’re alone.
 Design your environment to make movement more natural.
 Set up your desk so you naturally stand part of the time (standing desk, high counter desk setup).
 Position your monitor so you can easily stand and stretch.
 Keep your phone or laptop away from your desk so checking messages requires walking to another room.
 These environmental changes don’t require discipline.
 They make movement the natural default.

 Outdoor movement: Remote workers benefit specifically from outdoor movement breaks.
-The combination of movement and nature exposure produces a more significant cognitive reset than indoor movement alone [16].
-A 15-minute walk outside produces more cognitive restoration than a 15-minute indoor walk.
+Pairing movement with time outside may add a further boost, drawing on a review noting that contact with natural environments can support mental restoration [16].
 If possible, build at least one outdoor movement break into your day.

 Hybrid work